tmustier/resume-sessions/.long-task-harness/long-task-progress.md

 #### Next Steps
 1. Implement Claude Code hook (different hook system)
-2. PR to Pi to display titles in --resume
+2. Consider: should we also capture branch name or other context?
-3. Consider: should we also capture branch name or other context?
+3. Consider: integrate with Pi's native --resume command?

 ---